psb/bucklescript.github.io/docs/fast-pipe.md

 ## Pipelining

-The pipe takes the item on the left and put it as the first argument of the item on the right.
-Great for building pipelines of data processing:
+The pipe takes the item on the left and puts it as the first argument of the item on the right, which is great for building data processing pipelines:

 ```ocaml
 a